 - Are there any tricks you have for getting yourself to put your butt in that chair and write?
 Do you do any writing exercises?

 - Do you enjoy giving readings, or would you prefer to just sit and write?

 - How do you manage the transition from writing poetry to writing prose?

 - Why did you write The Orphan’s Tales/Palimpsest/Fairyland/Deathless/etc that way?

 How can I contact you?

 How can I get a signed book?

 Email me.
 If you send me a book and a postage-paid return envelope, I will be happy to sign it.
-Or, find me at a convention or a signing (see the Appearances widget on the front page).
+Or, find me at a convention or a signing (see the Appearances page for a list).

 Are you going to come to my town/state/country?